runexec/Flamekit/README.md

 ### Install

-Using VSCode Marketplace or Github
+Using VSCode Marketplace or Github.
+(project status: work-in-progress)

 ### Demonstration